 Services eligible for funding

-The funding rate is $9.00 per enrolled child starting school the following year.
-This is a contribution towards releasing early childhood teachers to write the Statements.
+The funding rate is $9.00 per enrolled child (as per annual enrolment data).
+This is a contribution towards releasing early childhood teachers to write Transition Learning and Development Statements.

 If child enrolment numbers change

-The funding will change each year according to enrolment numbers at the time of the annual April census.
+The per-service funding will change each year according to enrolment numbers at the time of the annual confirmation.

 Funds can be spent on

-The funding provides a contribution towards time release for early childhood teachers to write Statements.
-Funding can be used to support teachers to work with other professionals and families to collaboratively construct the Statements.
+The funding contributes to time release for early childhood teachers to write Transition Learning and Development Statements.
+Funding can be used to support teachers to work with other professionals and families to collaboratively complete the Transition Learning and Development Statements.

 Funds must be spent by

-Funds will be provided to support early childhood teachers to write Statements each year.
+Funds will be provided to support early childhood teachers to write transition learning and development statements each year.
 All funds must be expended annually by the end of term 4.
-Services will be required to acquit these funds against the intended purpose.

 Find out more